Have you ever heard of Inhotim, the Botanic Garden and Open Air Gallery in Brazil?

-Ever heard of Inhotim?
-No?
-No wonder since this amazing gallery and botanic garden is hidden on the outskirts of a lost place called Brumadinho, located about one hour from Belo Horizonte.
+No wonder, since this amazing place is hidden on the outskirts of a lost place called Brumadinho, located about one hour from Belo Horizonte.

-Nevertheless, to visit Inhotim, one Friday, I hopped on a plane in Rio de Janeiro and flew to Belo Horizonte.
-There, I took God’s artistic creations – such as flowers and trees – are of genuine, pure beauty, indeed.
-But in combination with creations by earthly visual artists, they become just marvelous.
+At Inhotim, God’s artistic creations such as flowers and trees are of genuine, pure beauty, indeed.
+However, in combination with creations by earthly visual artists, they become just marvelous.

-Bernardo Paz, the founder of Inhotim in the outskirts of Brumadinho, is not the first impresario to recognize that this synergy is just unbeatable.
+Bernardo Paz, the founder of Inhotim, is not the first impresario to recognize that this synergy is just unbeatable.

-I’ve been to a couple of other fantastic combinations of Godly and artistic creations, brought together by some wealthy impresarios like Henry E. Huntington’s Library, Art Collections, and Botanical Gardens in San Marino, just minutes from Pasadena.
+I’ve been to a couple of other fantastic combinations of Godly and artistic creations, brought together by some wealthy impresarios like Henry E. Huntington at his Library, Art Collections, and Botanical Gardens in San Marino, just minutes from Pasadena.
 Another world-famous venue in a breathtakingly beautiful setting is Knud W. Jensen’s Louisiana Museum of Modern art at Humlebaek North of Copenhagen.
-I assure you none of these can compete with Inhotim.

-The venue, officially called Instituto De Arte Contemporânea E Jardim Botânico, is located prima facie unexpectedly in the outskirts of Brumadinho, a village in Brazil‘s federal state of Minas Gerais amidst a depressing minors’ region.
-It is located about 60 km / 37 miles from Belo Horizonte, the capital of the state of Minas Gerais.
+The premises, officially called Instituto De Arte Contemporânea E Jardim Botânico, are located prima facie unexpectedly in the outskirts of Brumadinho.
+It’s a village in Brazil‘s federal state of Minas Gerais amidst a depressing minors’ region about 60 kilometers from Belo Horizonte.

-As a matter of fact, the district of Brumadinho – this name derives from bruma which translates to mist – was founded in 1923 and populated by miners and their families.
+As a matter of fact, the district of Brumadinho was founded in 1923 and populated by miners and their families.

-The founder of Inhomit, Bernardo Paz de Mello, was born in 1949 in the very district of Minas Gerais and made his fortune here, Being very attached to this region, he bought a large lot of land.
+The founder of Inhotim, Bernardo Paz de Mello, was born in 1949 in the very district of Minas Gerais where he also made his fortune.
+As he has been very attached to his native region, he bought a large lot of land.
 Not only did he build his home on the ground.
-He also installed his ambitious art venue, but also made his home.
+He also installed his ambitious art venue Inhotim in this forlorn spot.

-Brumadinho and its approximately 20,000 inhabitants gained notoriety this year on 25 January when a tailings dam collapsed which led to a mudflow that buried houses in a rural area near the city.
-About 186 people were killed.
+In 2019, Brumadinho and its approximately 20,000 inhabitants gained notoriety when in January a tailings dam collapsed.
+This led to a mudflow that buried houses in a rural area near the city.
+About 186 people died.

 Inhotim – what an unusual name, right?!
-It is said, that the land that Bernardo Paz began to buy up once belonged to an Englishman the locals referred to as ’inho Tim – Mister Tim.
+It is said, that Bernardo Paz’s property once belonged to an Englishman.
+The locals referred to him as ’inho Tim – Mister Tim.

-The entire complex of Inhotim, so the botanic garden including all the galleries, is spread over more than 20 square kilometers/ about 5,000 acres located in the northern outskirts of Brumadinho.
-If you are not exactly gimpy, it’s easy to walk there, however, there is also a local bus between the village center and the gardens.
+The entire complex of Inhotim, hence, the botanic garden including all the galleries, spreads over more than 20 square kilometers.
+It’s located in the northern outskirts of Brumadinho.
+If you are not exactly gimpy, it’s easy to walk there.
+Nevertheless, there is also a local bus between the town center and the gardens.

 It is a garden Eden with an indescribable variety of different species of extraordinary plants.
 The number of different palm trees alone…I think there is no plant on earth that’s not represented in Inhotim.
-Actually, they were even imported from different places in Asia.
+Actually, Paz even imported flora from different places in Asia.

-No wonder it is so beautiful since Bernardo Paz got help from the famous landscape artist Roberto Burle Marx to design the premises.
+No wonder it is so beautiful since it was the famous landscape artist Roberto Burle Marx who designed the layout for Bernardo Paz.

 So inside and out, there is an exquisite collection of the most outstanding modern art on display.
-As a matter of fact, the exhibit shows about 500 works by Brazilian and international artists like Yayoi Kusama, Anish Kapoor, or Olafur Eliasson are being shown.
+As a matter of fact, the exhibit shows about 500 works by Brazilian and international artists like Yayoi Kusama, Anish Kapoor, or Olafur Eliasson.

 Paz’ complete collection, however, consists of more than 1.300 works.

 Bernardo Paz started buying the land and building his home that he filled with art in the 1980s.
-He started buying Brazilian modernist art, but only in 1995, he became a serious collector.
+He began buying Brazilian modernist art.
+Only in 1995, he became a serious collector.
 Brazilian contemporary artist Tunga inspired and motivated the wealthy impressionario.

-Of course, there is free WiFi, but what’s as important and convenient is the high number of sockets you find all over the place to recharge your phone or camera whenever you need it.
+Of course, there is free WiFi.
+But what is as important and convenient is the high number of sockets you find all over the place to recharge your phone or camera whenever you need it.

-There are water faucets at the visitor’s disposal and many clean bathrooms – smelling of lemongrass!
+There are water faucets at the visitor’s disposal and many clean bathrooms – with an intriguing smell of lemongrass!

-They have a rather fancy restaurant serving an excellent all you can eat buffet for 20 bucks and a cheaper, also buffet style restaurants that’s also good, but more like a cafeteria.
+They have a rather fancy restaurant serving an excellent all you can eat buffet for 20 bucks.
+But there is also a cheaper buffet-style restaurant which is also good, but more like a cafeteria.

 Of course, there is a gift shop where you can stock up on original souvenirs.